VERSO-UVM/CS-2300-Advanced-Programming/README.md

   - Assign bugs to yourself
   - Determine how to fix Bugs
   - Push fixes with a comment on how you fixed it
-6. **QA and Close Bug Reports**  ~10 minutes
-  - Go to the Issues you wrote
-  - Verify fixes are correct
   - Close bugs with comments

 ## Program Descriptions